jeuanguyenhuy/jeuanguyenhuy/README.md

 - 👋 Hi, I’m @jeuanguyenhuy
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, reading, listening to music.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java, HTML.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...